Originally published October 16, 2013. Updated July 11, 2019.

 Cut the vinyl to make fun or scary faces for your containers.
 Use your imagination to create different faces for your containers.
 My children had fun creating and making their own luminary faces.

 These were bolts I had left over from another repurposed project when I used a table I’d found on Freecycle to make an Upcycled Sign.
 I was thrilled I’d found a use for those left over bolts.

-If you choose non-opaque containers, then you can add a candle to make your luminary.
-I recommend a battery-operated one like this for safety purposes.
+If you choose non-opaque containers, then you can add a candle to make your Halloween luminary.
+I recommend a battery-operated for safety purposes.
 You can imagine how great these will look on my front walk-way lit up on Halloween night.

 How fun and how easy, and how repurposed!
 Have a happy and green Halloween.
 Pin these Halloween Luminaries for your later Halloween inspiration.